ESA letters to landlords

-The first step in dealing with a landlord/property manager who is unwilling to make reasonable accommodation for your ESA is to make sure that they are aware of the law and the consequences.
+The first step in dealing with a landlord/property manager who rejects your ESA or is unwilling to make reasonable accommodation for your ESA is to make sure that they are aware of the law and the consequences.

 If compliance is still being refused, the next step is to report the landlord/property manager to the Department of Housing and Urban Development (HUD) and file a discrimination complaint.
 You can also directly sue the landlord/property manager for discrimination.